kstep/graphicsmagick/www/Hg.rst

 The `GraphicsMagick repository at SourceForge`_ web interface is available which may be used to interactively view the latest versions of files, or the changes to files, using your web browser.
+Please note that the SourceForge web interface to repositories is the worst that we have ever experienced and it is difficult to imagine how it could be worse.
+This was not the case when Mercurial was initially used at SourceForge and Mercurial's native web interface was offered.
+The user is advised to clone the whole repository and use Mercurial's own web interface, or a graphical tool like Tortoise Hg on their own machine to peruse the files and change history.

 Cloning the Mercurial Repository
 ==================================